jappeace/jappeaceApplication/content/mtl.md

 With that brief introduction,
-we can start applying this idea to the '["A Brief Intro to Monad Transformers" blogpost](https://blog.cofree.coffee/2021-08-05-a-brief-intro-to-monad-transformers/)' that inspired me to write this.
+we can start applying this idea to the '["A Brief Intro to Monad Transformers" blogpost](https://blog.cofree.coffee/2021-08-05-a-brief-intro-to-monad-transformers/)' which inspired me to write this.
 In that blogpost,
 a newtype is constructed to hold the entire monad transformer stack like this: